tankwin08/time_series_MODIS_ARIMA_LSTM/README.md

 ### (2) LSTM

 LSTM is special kind of RNN.
 There are multiple sources to understand the LSTM.
 Here is one good [explination](http://colah.github.io/posts/2015-08-Understanding-LSTMs/).
-Basically, three used three gates (forget gate, input gate and output gate)to update the cell states.
+Basically, it used three gates (forget gate, input gate and output gate)to update the cell states.
 As the link provide a more comprehensive explination, I will not give redudant infomration on LSTM here.

  Long Short Term Neural Network (LSTM) are a type of recurrent unit that is often used with deep neural networks.
 For TensorFlow, LSTM can be thought of as a layer type that can be combined with other layer types, such as dense.